stokilo/puppa/doc/documentation.md

 - `globalInject`<[array]> array of javascript files that should be injected into test page.
 Puppa define top page that contains an IFRAME and all scripts defined in `globalInject`.
 So each page you test are wrapped into the IFRAME decorated with scripts on runtime.
 Reason why scripts must be defined is to give developer flexibility to resolve library conflicts.
 - `testSuite` <[object]> list of test suites, each suite is executed sequentially
-  - `suite1` <[object]> groups of test that will run in pararell on defined tabs
+  - `suite1` <[object]> groups of test that will run in pararell on defined tabs.
+To run only single test suite you can pass parameter to runner as following `node run.js tests -s=suiteName`
     - `any name` <[object]> object with tabs and tests assigned to them.
 Each test is defined in format `url.testFunctionName` i.e. `${google.com}.testGoogleSearch`.
 Support for placeholder from profile is implemented, in this example  `${google.com}.testGoogleSearch` will be resolved to `https://google.com.testGoogleSearch`.
 Tab names must be unique, they should be valid javascript object key.